josephwright/josephwright.github.io/_posts/2010-07-07-tug-2010-videos-appearing-online.md

 tags:
   - TUG 2010
 ---
-Following the <a href="http://www.tug.org/tug2010/">TUG 2010</a> conference, those of us who did not manage to go do not need to feel too left out. <a href="http://river-valley.com/">River Valley Technologies</a> are <a href="http://river-valley.zeeba.tv/conferences/tug-2010">putting them on-line</a>.
+Following the [TUG 2010](http://www.tug.org/tug2010/) conference, those of us who did not manage to go do not need to feel too left out.
+[River Valley Technologies](http://river-valley.com/) are [putting them on-line](http://river-valley.zeeba.tv/conferences/tug-2010).
 At the moment, there are only a couple of videos available, but more will follow.
 I'll report on anything I think is of particular note as the page fills up.